-A week prior to hearings commencing, seat reservations can be made on our website here - seat reservation link
+Seat reservations for the public gallery can be made on our website starting at 12pm every Monday, one week prior to the commencement of hearings.
+Seat reservations can be made on our website here - seat reservation link

 The reservation form is available for anyone to use in order to reserve a seat in the public gallery in the hearing room.